Counseling Degree Guide for 2023

 Phd in Counseling (All fields) | $20,420^ | Three to seven years^^ | 50 credit hours min.^^ | Advanced/Professional |

-An associate’s degree in counseling can prepare you for entry-level licensure as a substance abuse counselor.
+An associate degree in counseling can prepare you for entry-level licensure as a substance abuse counselor.
 Associate degrees usually take around 60 credit hours to complete, which is two years (four semesters) with full-time study.
-An associate’s degree can also prepare you for entry-level careers working in support roles related to counseling, such as human services technician.
-The National Center for Education Statistics (NCES) shows that over 200 not-for-profit schools offer associate’s degrees related to counseling.9 Read our guide to associate’s degrees in counseling to learn more.
+An associate degree can also prepare you for entry-level careers in support roles related to counseling, such as human services technician.
+The National Center for Education Statistics (NCES) shows that nearly 200 not-for-profit schools offer associate degrees in one of the five primary counseling areas.3 Read our guide to associate degrees in counseling to learn more.

 Bachelor’s Degree in Counseling

-Depending on your state’s licensing guidelines, a bachelor’s degree in counseling can open the door to entry-level licensure in certain types of counseling and may qualify you for counseling support roles.
-If you are planning a professional counseling career, a bachelor’s degree is an important stepping stone towards a master’s degree.
-According to NCES, there are over 200 not-for-profit colleges and universities offering bachelor’s degrees related to counseling.9 Our guide to bachelor’s degrees in counseling provides further information on this degree path.
+Depending on your state’s licensing guidelines, a bachelor’s degree in counseling can qualify you for entry-level counseling licensure and counseling support roles.
+If you are planning a professional counseling career, a bachelor’s degree is an important stepping stone toward a master’s degree.
+According to NCES, 65 not-for-profit colleges and universities offer bachelor’s degrees in the five major counseling areas.3 Our guide to bachelor’s degrees in counseling provides further information on this degree path.

 Master’s in Counseling

-A master’s in counseling is typically considered the terminal degree for this field, or the highest level of education required for most jobs.
-A master’s is the highest level of education required for licensure as a counselor in all 50 states and Washington DC.
-At the master’s level, you will have the opportunity to focus your studies on a specific area of counseling, laying the groundwork for your counseling license and your career.
-There are over 800 schools offering a master’s or advanced degree in counseling in the US.9 See our master’s in counseling degree guide to learn more.
+A master’s is the highest level of education required for counseling licensure in all 50 states and Washington DC.
+It is considered the terminal degree for this field or the highest level of education required for most jobs.
+At the master’s level, you will focus your studies on a specific specialization of counseling, laying the groundwork for your counseling license and career.
+Over 600 schools offer a master’s or advanced degree in the five main areas of counseling.3 See our master’s in counseling degree guide to learn more.

 PhD in Counseling

-Earning a PhD in counseling is not required to become licensed as a counselor, but is typically expected if you are interested in pursuing applied research or college-level teaching.
-Depending on your state’s guidelines and the program, you may be able to qualify for a counseling license by completing your PhD.
+Earning a Doctor of Philosophy (PhD) in counseling is not required to become a licensed counselor, but prepares you for applied research or postsecondary teaching roles.
+Depending on your state’s guidelines and the PhD program, you may be able to qualify for a counseling license with a PhD.
 A doctorate in counseling is also helpful if you are interested in administrative careers in this field, particularly in a school setting.
 Our guide to doctoral degrees in counseling outlines further information.

 Certificate in Counseling

-Many schools also offer certificates in counseling that can supplement an on-campus or online counseling degree program.
+Many schools offer certificates in counseling that can supplement an on-campus or online counseling degree program.
 Typically found at the graduate level, counseling certificate programs take around 12 to 25 credits to earn.
 These certificates are commonly designed to provide specialization in a particular focus area through in-depth study.
 Examples include certificates in trauma counseling, mental health, and college counseling.
-Beyond providing specialization, a certificate in counseling can also help students meet state licensure requirements (when paired with the appropriate formal degree) by helping them to accumulate the required credit hours.
+When paired with another degree, a certificate in counseling can also help students accumulate credits to meet state licensure requirements.
+NCES reports 262 not-for-profit schools that offer a certificate in the five primary counseling areas.3

 Marriage and Family Therapy

-Degrees in marriage and family therapy are typically found at the master’s level.
-These degrees are also sometimes referred to as master’s degrees in marriage and family counseling.
+Degrees in marriage and family therapy are typically found at the master’s level and may be called master’s degrees in marriage and family counseling.
 A master’s in marriage and family therapy, which usually takes 60 credit hours to earn (two to three years of full-time study), prepares you for licensure as a marriage and family therapist through advanced coursework focused on human relationships and interpersonal dynamics.
-Online master’s degrees in marriage and family therapy are offered by a growing number of schools.
+A growing number of schools offer online master’s degrees in marriage and family therapy.
 Our in-depth guide to master’s degrees in marriage and family therapy can help you learn more.
+Or read more about this career.

 Mental Health Counseling

-Earning a master’s in counseling, which can also be titled as a master’s in mental health counseling, a master’s in professional counseling, and other variations, will typically qualify you for licensure and work as a professional counselor or clinical counselor.
-There are opportunities to add specializations to this degree in areas such as substance abuse counseling, clinical mental health, community therapy, and more.
-There are many online master’s in counseling programs that offer a flexible alternative to the traditional, on-campus setting, although most programs take a similar amount of time to complete–60 credit hours, or two to three years of study, is common.
-Not many degree programs focus on mental health counseling at the undergraduate level, although there are related programs that can prepare you for advanced study and/or entry-level licensure (in states where this is an option).
+A master’s in counseling, also a master’s in mental health counseling or a master’s in professional counseling, among other variations, will typically qualify you for licensure to work as a professional counselor or clinical counselor.
+Potential master’s degree specialization areas include substance abuse counseling, clinical mental health, community therapy, and more.
+Many online master’s in counseling programs offer a flexible alternative to the traditional, on-campus setting, and in both settings take around 60 credit hours, or two to three years of study to complete.
+Most mental health counseling degrees are found at the graduate level, although there are related undergraduate programs that can prepare you for advanced study and/or entry-level licensure (in states where this is an option).
 Read more on our guides to master’s in mental health counseling degrees and earning a master’s in mental health counseling online.
+Or read more about this career.

 Rehabilitation Counseling

 Although a bachelor’s in rehabilitation counseling is sufficient for many jobs in this field, a master’s in rehabilitation counseling is generally considered to be more competitive in the job market.
-Rehabilitation counseling is the practice of assisting individuals with disabilities in adapting to their life circumstances and building skills within their abilities.
-This can relate to physical rehabilitation as well as academic or career/vocational rehabilitation.
-States vary on their requirements for a rehabilitation counseling license.
-There are online rehabilitation degree programs that can qualify you for this career at the associate’s, bachelor’s, and master’s levels.
+Rehabilitation counselors assist individuals living with disabilities in adapting to their life circumstances and building skills within their abilities.
+This can relate to physical, academic, or career/vocational rehabilitation.
+Requirements for a rehabilitation counseling license vary by state.
+Rehabilitation degree programs can qualify you for careers at the associate, bachelor’s, and master’s levels.
+Or read more about this career.

 School Counseling

-As a degree specialty, school counseling is mostly found at the master’s level.
-To prepare for this program, you might earn a bachelor’s degree in education or in a related area.
-A master’s in school counseling is the entry-level degree needed to earn a school counselor license, which prepares you for a career as a school counselor providing academic, career, and interpersonal support to students in a K-12 setting.
-In addition to on-campus programs, there are online master’s in school counseling programs that can help you reach your goals.
-Whether on-campus or online, a master’s degree in school counseling usually takes about 48 credit hours, or two years of full-time study, to complete.
+School counseling degrees are mostly found at the master’s level and typically require a bachelor’s degree in education or a related area.
+A master’s in school counseling is the entry-level degree that qualifies graduates for a school counselor license.
+Licensure prepares you for a career as a school counselor providing academic, career, and interpersonal support to students in a K-12 setting.
+Flexible online master’s in school counseling programs are also available.
+Whether on-campus or online, a master’s degree in school counseling takes 60 credit hours, or two to three years of full-time study, to complete.
+The Council for Accreditation of Counseling and Related Educational Programs (CACREP) adjusted its standard for licensure in all 50 states and Washington DC from 48 to 60 credit hours starting in 2023.
+Or read more about this career.

 Substance Abuse Counseling

 Earning a degree in substance abuse counseling prepares you for licensure and a career as an addiction counselor.
-There are associate’s and bachelor’s substance abuse counseling programs that can be completed in as little as two to four years and qualify you for intermediate levels of licensure in many states.
+There are associate and bachelor’s substance abuse counseling programs that take two to four years to complete and qualify you for intermediate levels of licensure in many states.
 A master’s in addiction counseling, which commonly takes 60 credit hours and two to three years to complete, is the standard for advanced or professional licensure in all 50 states and Washington DC.
-In addition to on-campus programs, many schools are now offering online addiction counseling master’s degree programs.
+In addition to on-campus programs, many schools offer online addiction counseling master’s degree programs.
 Learn more about these degree options on our substance abuse degrees page.
+Or read more about this career.

 Can You Get a Counseling Degree Online?

-As demand for online counseling degrees increases, a growing number of schools are offering online master’s in counseling programs.
+As demand for online counseling degrees increases, a growing number of schools offer online master’s in counseling programs.
 As with traditional, on-campus programs, most online programs are found at the graduate level.
-Looking at distance education enrollment trends for all types of graduate programs, as of Fall 2019, the most recent year for which statistics are available, 27% of graduate students attending a public college or university were enrolled exclusively in online courses, while 30% of graduate students attending a private, nonprofit institution were enrolled exclusively in online courses.10 These statistics show a 12-13% increase in online education enrollment since 2012.11
+Looking at distance education enrollment trends for all types of graduate programs, as of fall 2021, the most recent year for which statistics are available, 36% of graduate students attending a public college or university were enrolled exclusively in online courses, while 38% of graduate students attending a private, nonprofit institution were enrolled exclusively in online courses.4 These statistics show a 12-15% increase in online education enrollment since 2012.7

-An online master’s in counseling can be either fully online or hybrid, a course format in which some classwork must be completed on campus while other classwork can be completed online.
-Master’s in counseling programs that are designed to lead to licensure will generally include practicum and internship components; online students will usually be able to arrange to complete this requirement in their local area, especially in cases where the school they are attending is located out-of-state.
-Weekend or summer residency requirements are also not uncommon for master’s programs.
+Master’s in counseling programs can be fully online or in a hybrid format.
+Master’s in counseling programs that are designed to lead to licensure generally include practicum and internship components; online students will usually be able to arrange to complete this requirement in their local area, especially out-of-state students.
+Some master’s programs also have weekend or summer residency requirements.

 On Campus vs. Online Counseling Degrees: Which One Is for You?

-Online programs are designed for learners who are self-directed, highly motivated, and able to complete course requirements within specific timeframes without the in-class reminders and “status checks” that are common in traditional, on-campus courses.
+Online programs are designed for learners who are self-directed, highly motivated, and able to meet course deadlines independently.
 If you are interested in completing a counseling degree online, ask yourself:

 - Are you a self-starter with excellent time management skills?